-With anticipatory anxiety, we have to be able to realize that we’re living in the future.
+With anticipatory anxiety, we have to be able to realize that we’re giving too much energy to the potential future.
+More often than not, we’re also convincing ourselves that this future will be bad.
 We’re putting too much weight on things that haven’t come yet – and more importantly, things that aren’t in our control.

-If you need help managing anxiety, check out my article Three Grounding Techniques For Severe Anxiety.
+For more help managing anxiety, see my article Three Grounding Techniques For Anxiety.

 Stopping anticipatory anxiety is really about learning.
 Anxiety isn’t always logical, so we have to learn about what sort of things make us anxious and are more likely to put us into an anticipatory train of thought.

 Personally, when I catch myself in an anticipatory train of thought, I like to say to myself “task at hand”.
 A great example here is exercise.
 During my daily exercise routine, I am almost always thinking about what I have to do when I finish.
 This really pulls my mind out of the workout and starts to put a damper on my session.
 So, I say to myself “task at hand” – meaning focus on what you are doing right now and worry about the other task when it comes.
-Focus your energy on what you are doing now.
+Focus your time and energy on what is important in the present moment.